Raise your hand if you’ve heard of Warren Buffett. 🙋🏾♂️

 Most smart investors will tell you that managing your emotions matters much more than your intelligence.
 Money causes people to make irrational decisions.
 And usually, the best opportunities are found during the most gut wrenching circumstances.

 Nobody knew how the market would turn out.
 Nobody knew how the pandemic would turn out either.
 What if the stock market continued to tank without recovering?
-It takes courage to buy assets that nobody else wants at the time.
+It takes courage to buy assets that nobody else wants in the moment.

 After the stock market rallied, tons of retail investors started buying stocks at all-time highs.
 Many of those investors let greed drive their decision-making, which led to them losing money when those stocks went back down.
 Usually, when euphoria is at an all-time high, a sharp and quick fall is around the corner.
 You cangain success and wealth by being a contrarian, but you have to master your emotions and handle the possibility of being wrong in order to do it.